InfraMeshLabs/infra-router/README.md

 # Infra Router

-> The intelligent routing layer of InfraMesh.
+> The AI-native decision engine of InfraMesh.

-Infra Router is the data plane component responsible for receiving AI requests, selecting the most appropriate model and Worker, and forwarding inference requests across the InfraMesh network.
+Infra Router is an intelligent orchestration engine that determines **how AI requests should be executed** across the InfraMesh network.

-Unlike the Console, the Router does not manage infrastructure.
-It focuses entirely on intelligent request routing, load balancing, model resolution, and streaming responses.
+Unlike traditional API gateways or load balancers, Infra Router can leverage AI reasoning to analyze incoming requests, select the most appropriate execution strategy, and coordinate one or more Workers.

+The Router itself does **not execute inference**.
+Instead, it decides **who should execute the request, how it should be executed, and in what order.**

 ---

 # Overview

-InfraMesh separates infrastructure management from request execution.
+InfraMesh separates management, orchestration, and execution into independent components.

 ```
                  +----------------------+